critsmet/apostrophe-front-end/README.md

 ## Components

-Apostrophe is composed of six main components
+Apostrophe is composed of six main components:

 ### app